rsimai/presentation-template/markdown/20-template-slides.md

 <!-- .slide: data-state="divider" id="divider" data-timing="20s" data-menu-title="Divider with image" -->
-# This is a divider with an image
+# This is a divider slide with image

 ## This is a subheading if you wish to add further details to the slide.
 Ignore if you don't.